 Child Life Internships

 Thank you for your interest in the Child Life Department’s Internship Program at Inova Children's Hospital.
-Our 560-hour internship program spans a 14-week period, during which time interns gain extensive clinical experience in the field of child life.
-Under the supervision of a team of certified child life specialists, interns will learn about all aspects of child life, including therapeutic play, procedural preparation and support and coping techniques.
-Upon completion of the internship and an undergraduate degree, interns will be equipped to practice as child life specialists and will be eligible to sit for the Child Life Professional Certification Examination.
+Our 575-hour internship program spans a 15-week period, during which time interns gain extensive clinical experience in the field of child life.
+Under the supervision of a team of Certified Child Life Specialists, interns will learn about all aspects of child life, including therapeutic play, procedural preparation and support and coping techniques.

 Please review the Child Life Council's web site at www.childlife.org for further information regarding coursework, certification eligibility and internship qualifications.